Barbara Fairchild: Early life and beginnings in Nashville

-She was born in Knobel, Arkansas, United States.
-Fairchild started her career at a young age singing country music.
+Fairchild was born in Knobel, Arkansas, United States, and started her career at a young age singing country music.
 She cut her first single at 15 years old.
-In 1963, she moved to St. Louis, Missouri, and by 1965, she was a regular on a local TV show and recorded for a local label, Norman Records, but none of her singles released were much more than regional hits.
+In 1963, she moved to St. Louis, Missouri, and by 1965, she was a regular on a local TV show and recorded for a local label, Norman Records, but her released singles were not much more than regional hits.

-In 1968, after high school graduation, she decided to follow her dream and moved to Nashville.
+In 1968, after high-school graduation, she decided to follow her dream and moved to Nashville.
 She briefly signed with Kapp Records with no success.
 She also recorded briefly for MCA Records.
 After this, she met producer Billy Sherrill, who had discovered Tammy Wynette.
 He listened to Fairchild's songs and decided that she was ready for a major record deal, and he signed her with Columbia Records in 1969.
-Her first single in 1969, "Love Is A Gentle Thing", was a minor hit as was her next single, "A Woman's Hand".
-In 1970, she scored her first Top 40 hit with "A Girl Who'll Satisfy Her Man".
-Between 1970 and 1972, Fairchild scored four more Top 40 hits, the biggest of these being "Love's Old Song" and "Thanks For The Mem'ries".
+Her first single in 1969, "Love Is a Gentle Thing", was a minor hit, as was her next single, "A Woman's Hand".
+In 1970, she scored her first top-40 hit with "A Girl Who'll Satisfy Her Man".
+Between 1970 and 1972, Fairchild scored four more top-40 hits, the biggest of these being "Love's Old Song" and "Thanks for the Mem'ries".